 The ignite-style presentations are concise by design, requiring a brutal focus on the main aspects that differentiate the examined company from the rest.
-In the final presentation and report at least one of the proposals should be quantitatively analysed and the company's international expansion in the digital domain should be explicitly addressed.
+In the final presentation and report at least one of the proposals should be quantitatively analysed and the company's use of AI and international expansion in the digital domain should be explicitly addressed.